-"Trust the Man” provides a loving take on bourgeois Manhattan contentment that’s usually only found in episodes of “Will & Grace".
+For those who appreciate the Woody Allen view of New York but would prefer fewer neurotics, “Trust the Man” provides a loving take on bourgeois Manhattan contentment that’s usually only found in episodes of “Will & Grace.”
+Unfortunately in this New York, no crisis is insurmountable, and no upscale downtown restaurant is deprived of product placement.
 Fox Searchlight will have to put in overtime to counter what will undoubtedly be fatal word of mouth, despite some very decent performances.

 With characters who are far more endowed with problems than personality, writer-director Bart Freundlich’s carousel of domestic angst stars his wife, Julianne Moore, as Rebecca, a celebrated film actress who’s taken on a stage play at Lincoln Center.
 Her husband, Tom (David Duchovny), has assumed, apprehensively, the role of house husband in charge of their two kids.

 The obvious dramatic fodder in such a setup is obscured by a Freundlich’s penchant for easy jokes and painfully glib repartee between Rebecca and Tom — and between Rebecca’s brother, Tobey (Billy Crudup), and Elaine (Maggie Gyllenhaal).
 Elaine is a would-be children’s author who wants children, and Tobey’s a lay about who has turned alternate-side-of-the-street parking into a full-time job.

 Crudup is the only cast member who really grabs his part — and he also has the best lines.
 Tobey is happily askew to real life and expresses sincere disbelief that any one should expect anything of him, including Elaine.

 Tom, on the other hand, is not unhappy in his fatherly duties, but would like a bit more bedroom attention from Rebecca.